Thank You, Carrie Fisher, For Being The Kind of Princess That Didn’t Do the Dishes

 See, up until then, all of the princesses I knew of were pretty much the same and, well, low-key boring.

-There was Snow White, and while I did adore her dress and her posse of dwarves, I never wanted to be her.
+There was Snow White, and while I did adore her dress, flawless skin and posse of dwarves, I never wanted to be her.

 Cinderella was another story.

-Sure, she overcame the obstacles of a wicked stepmother and an unfortunate looking pair of evil stepsisters.
+Sure, she overcame the obstacles of a wicked stepmother, as well as an unfortunate looking pair of evil, jealous and conniving stepsisters.
 Still, ultimately she relied on a Fairy Godmother and a Prince she barely knew to rescue her.
-It also bothered me that she lost one of her shoes…I mean, you get a magical makeover complete with glass slippers, and you leave one behind?
+Really, Cinderella?
+You barely knew him.
+Also, if I’m being honest, it bothered me that she lost one of her shoes…I mean, you get a magical makeover complete with glass slippers, and you leave one behind?
+Get your shit together.

 Ugh.
 Where was the initiative?
 And what was the take-home message?
 Lay there until a dude saves you?
-I think not.
+This one was definitely penned by the patriarchy.

 When I discovered Princess Leia, everything changed.